-Here is the listing of Best reference books on Operations Analysis.
+Here is the full list of best reference books on Operations Analysis.

 |1.
 “Production and Operations Analysis” by Steven Nahmias